abhaysp95/Note-Taking/notes_for_javascript.md

 	which further reduces the page loading time.
 * It enables both web designers and coders to work with html and js files parallelly and separately i.e., without facing any code confilictions
 * The length of the code  reduces as only we need to specify the location of the js file.

+## Disadvantages of External JavaScript
+* If two js files are dependent on one another, then a failure in one file may affect the execution of the other dependent file.
+* The web browser needs to make an additional http request to get the js code.
+* A tiny to a large change in the js code may cause unexpected results in all its dependent files.
+* We need to check each file that depends on the commonly created external JavaScript file.
+* If it is a few lines of code then better to implement the internal JavaScript code.

 ## Variables in Java Script